Adventures in Zambezia: Plot

 Kai, a high-spirited young peregrine falcon on the cusp of adulthood is bored and lonely living in a remote outpost in the Katungu grassland with only his strict father, Tendai, for company.
 Forbidden from venturing beyond the Katungu Boundary, his suspicions that there must be more to life are confirmed when a saddle-billed stork named Gogo, her weaver bird co-pilot Tini, and recently newly hatched ducklings crash land into his nest.
 From them, Kai learns that downriver is a bustling bird city called Zambezia with exciting opportunities for a talented flier such as himself, where Gogo and Tini are going.
-In an angry exchange with his father and an encounter with the marabou storks (whose species were left out of the founding of Zambezia) Cecil, the marabou's leader, his brother Sill, and his cousin Morton who had been following Gogo and Tini on their route to Zambezia to eat eggs that Gogo and Tini were caring, which led to Tendai accidentally killing Sill by getting him stuck on a branch and drowning him when the branch breaks, in a struggle to save Kai, Gogo, and Tini.
+In an angry exchange with his father and an encounter with the marabou storks leaded by Cecil, alongside his brother Sill, and his cousin Morton who had been following Gogo and Tini on their route to Zambezia to eat eggs that Gogo and Tini were caring, which leads to Tendai accidentally killing Sill by getting him stuck on a branch and drowning him when the branch breaks, in a struggle to save Kai, Gogo, and Tini.
 Kai discovers that Tendai has known all along about Zambezia and has been there himself even after Gogo, Tini, and the marabous recognized him.
 Hurt and angry at his father's lies, Kai leaves Katungu and journeys downriver.
-The following night, Tendai then tries to follow Kai to apologize to him.
+The following night, Tendai then tries to follow Kai to apologize to him, but is captured by Budzo, a rock monitor who has joined forces with the marabous to take control of Zambezia, when he stumbles upon him during Sill's funeral.

 Arriving at Zambezia – a majestic Baobab perched on the edge of Victoria Falls – Kai is amazed by the throngs of birds from all over the world who are busy preparing for the annual Spring Celebrations.
 He soon befriends a fast-talking nightjar called Ezee who knows how to enjoy the perks of community life and guides him through the city.
 Kai is bowled over when he meets Zoe, a beautiful and feisty kite who is the adopted daughter of Sekhuru, Zambezia's founder and a wise old eagle.
-Kai doesn't make a good first impression when he accidentally ruins her Spring Celebration decorations, but is thrilled when his skilful flying earns him a place on the Hurricanes, the elite defense patrol made up of the best fliers in Zambezia that Tendai used to be in, led by a fat lammergeier named Ajax.
+Kai doesn't make a good first impression when he accidentally ruins her Spring Celebration decorations, but is thrilled when his skillful flying earns him a place as a trainee on the Hurricanes, the elite defense patrol made up of the best fliers in Zambezia that Tendai used to be in, led by a pompous lammergeier named Ajax.